Pride & Sport: Team Canada sport inclusion ambassador John Fennell shares his story

 Sochi 2014 Olympian John Fennell, is one of Team Canada’s sport inclusion ambassadors.
-In honour of world pride month, Fennell shared his experiences being a LGBT+ athlete.
+In honour of Pride Month, Fennell shared his experiences as an LGBT+ athlete.

 “I remember the Olympics as a confusing time.
-As a young closeted athlete, I felt like I was out of place.”
-Fennell says of his time at the 2014 Olympics, at the time a 19-year-old Canadian luger.
+As a young closeted athlete, I felt like I was out of place,” Fennell says of his time at the 2014 Olympic Winter Games, when he was a 19-year-old Canadian luger.

 From an athletic perspective, reaching the Olympics has been Fennell’s greatest athletic achievement.
-He trained for 8 years for a 4-minute competition.
+He trained eight years for a four-minute competition.
 Fennell reflects on the journey to get to that point which taught him success and failure, perseverance, and commitment.

 “The steps towards diversity and inclusion taken by the Canadian Olympic Committee following Sochi have changed my life.
 I am so proud to be part of a movement that has left an impact on so many people’s lives.
 I’ve got to share my story dozens of times to thousands of people.
 The most meaningful feedback that I ever receive is from students that say my story has inspired them to make a change in their own life.”

-John reflected on his first parade, “probably the best day of my life was in 2014 at the World Pride events in Toronto.”
+John reflected on his first Pride Parade: “Probably the best day of my life was in 2014 at the World Pride events in Toronto.”
 The Canadian Olympic Committee organized over 50 athletes to march in the Pride Parade that day to show support for its athletes.

 Fennell recalls feeling so free and accepted that he thought to himself, “this is what it means to be part of Team Canada.”

 Taking his talents off the track, as a #OneTeam ambassador, he continues to use his voice as a platform for gay youth in sport, creating a safe and inclusive environment.